Ze1598/data-projects/README.md

 The results of the Power BI analysis are available [here](https://github.com/Ze1598/data-projects/blob/master/anime%20analysis/anime%20analysis%20%5Bpower%20bi%5D/anime_analysis.pdf) (a PDF of the report).

 The results of the anime_db work is available [here](https://github.com/Ze1598/data-projects/tree/master/anime%20analysis/anime_db%20%5Bpostgresql_python%5D/results) (two Jupyter Notebooks and the database ERD).
+You can read the first notebook [here](https://animedb-part-1--ze1598.repl.co/) and the second [here](https://animedb-part-2--ze1598.repl.co/).
+The first is all about the data engineering part, that is, writing data to the database.
+The second notebook is the actual data analysis.

 ## 2020 Stack Overflow Developer Survey